 CPF Contributions For Additional Wages (AW) In The Year

-Employers cannot apply the Ordinary Wage (OW) ceiling on Additional Wages (AW) on the months that it is paid out – even if they bring the total salary payment to over $6,000 during the month.
+Employers cannot apply the Ordinary Wage (OW) ceiling on Additional Wages (AW) in the months that it is paid out – even if they bring the total salary payment to over $7,400 during the month.

-Additional Wages include payments such as annual bonuses or leave pay, that are not paid based on an employee’s performance in the specific month.
+Additional Wages include payments such as annual bonuses, quarterly or annual commission, or leave pay, that are not paid based on an employee’s performance in a specific month.
 Employees are entitled to the employer’s CPF contributions and have to make their respective employee’s CPF contributions on their entire Additional Wages, subject to a cap.

 The cap on Additional Wages is ($102,000 – Ordinary Wages subject to CPF contributions for the year).